USAA Bank mortgage review

 - Cadets or midshipmen at US service academies, in advanced ROTC or on ROTC scholarship, plus officer candidates within 24 months of commissioning.

-Financial factors that USAA considers when determining if you qualify for a loan include debt-to-income ratio, income and a minimum credit score of 620.
+Financial factors that USAA considers when determining if you qualify for a loan include your income and your debt-to-income ratio (DTI).
+Mortgages with USAA also have a $50,000 minimum loan amount.

 - Income statements, such as pay stubs or award letters.